omnetpp/omnetpp.org/downloads/Veins.md

 ---

-Veins is an open source Inter-Vehicular Communication (IVC) simulation framework composed of an event-based network simulator and a road traffic microsimulation model.
-Versions before 3.0 required INET or MiXiM, later versions can be used without these framewroks.
+Veins is an open source Inter-Vehicular Communication (IVC) simulation framework composed of an event-based network simulator (OMNeT++) and a road traffic simulator (SUMO), using cosimulation.
+Versions before 3.0 required INET or MiXiM, later versions can be used without these frameworks.